-Dr. Liz Cara currently has 15 years of experience working in all areas of mental health and with clients in every age group from infancy to older age.
+Dr. Liz Cara currently has close to 45 years of experience working in all areas of mental health and with clients in every age group from infancy to older age.
 She has developed innovative programs in mental health and coordinates occupational therapy programs with community partners in addition to being on advisory boards for mental health organizations.
 She has taught a variety of courses including mental health and community practice, group intervention, fieldwork, activities, evidence-based practice, introduction to research, education in occupational therapy, advanced research and research thesis/project courses using both online and in-person technology.
 She has presented research, workshops, seminars in local, state, national and international conferences.
-She is the editor and author with Dr. Anne Macrae of the popular textbook, in its third edition, Psychosocial Occupational Therapy: An Evolving Practice.
+She is the editor and author with Dr. Anne Macrae of the popular textbook, in its fourth edition, Psychosocial Occupational Therapy: An Evolving Practice.
 She has presented papers written from a psycho biographical perspective on the artist Georgia Okeeffe and the occupational therapist and primatologist, Dian Fossey.

 Sponsor Disclosure: This Course is presented by OccupationalTherapy.com.

 Content Disclosure: This learning event does not focus exclusively on any specific product or service.